The California notary exam can be difficult, but practice exams can really improve the odds of achieving a passing score.

 If a student’s answer to a practice question about a specific topic is incorrect, then that is a good indicator that the student needs to study that topic in more detail before taking the Secretary of State exam.
 And if a student’s answer to questions about a specific topic continues to be correct, then that means that a student can focus valuable study time elsewhere.

-Sometimes students take practice exams until they consistently score 70%, thinking that if they can get a “70” on the practice test, then it’s likely that they will do the same on the state exam.
+Sometimes students take a CA notary practice exam until they consistently score 70%, thinking that if they can get a “70” on the notary sample test, then it’s likely that they will do the same on the state exam.

 Unfortunately, this is not always correct because of the “scaled score” calculation that the state uses to score the exam that was explained above.